 If this will be your first C-Section or even or second, knowing what takes place and having a few tips to prepare you goes a long way for helping calm your nerves and fears and make your baby’s birth one that you will enjoy and remember.

 At least that’s my hope 🙂

 The C-Section Procedure – Step by Step

 If for some reason your doctor determines that you should not be awake during surgery you will be administered a local anesthesia and you will not be awake at all.

 You will also receive an I.V. (intravenous fluid) in your arm or hand to make sure your body is kept hydrated and medicated during the procedure.

-Next, you will have a catheter inserted to drain your urine.
+Additionally you will have a catheter inserted to drain your urine.
 Once you begin walking during your recovery the catheter will be removed, which is typically about a day or so after your surgery.

 Tip: Request that you get your anesthesia before the catheter is inserted because inserting the catheter can sting a little.

 Finally, when all the prep is done and your doctor feels you are ready, you will be wheeled to the operating room where the c-section procedure will begin.

 Your birthing partner will be suited up in sterile medical clothing and will be allowed to stand next to you.
 If your partner wishes, he will be able to view the surgery by looking around the drape.

-Tip: If you’d like the drape taken down, you can ask for that.
+Tip: If you’d like the drape taken down, be sure to ask for that.